CVE-2026-5627: CWE-29 Path Traversal: '\..\filename' in mintplex-labs mintplex-labs/anything-llm

 Description

-CVE-2026-5627 is a critical path traversal vulnerability in mintplex-labs/anything-llm versions up to 1.
-9. 1 affecting the AgentFlows component.
+CVE-2026-5627 is a critical path traversal vulnerability in mintplex-labs/anything-llm up to version 1.
+9. 1, specifically in the AgentFlows component.
 It allows attackers with high privileges to bypass directory restrictions via crafted input to loadFlow and deleteFlow methods, potentially accessing or deleting arbitrary JSON files on the server.
-This can lead to disclosure of sensitive data such as API keys or denial of service by removing critical files like package. json.
+This can lead to disclosure of sensitive configuration files containing API keys or denial of service by deleting important files like package. json.
 The vulnerability is fixed in version 1.
 12. 1.
-No official patch advisory is provided in the input, so patch status is not fully confirmed.
+No official patch link or advisory is provided in the data, and no known exploits are reported in the wild.

 AI-Powered Analysis